Atom Grants

 Description

-The Connecticut Health and Educational Facilities Authority (CHEFA) operates two annual grant programs supporting nonprofits that serve Connecticut communities.
-The Nonprofit Grant Program focuses on Out-of-School Time programs for K-8 students, museums and historical sites, parenting supports and family-strengthening services, and workforce stabilization in the long-term care/senior living sector.
-The John M. Biancamano Client Grant Program is dedicated to organizations that are current obligors or borrowers of a CHEFA Bond Issuance or Loan and are in good standing.
-Both programs are designed to strengthen community infrastructure and services in priority areas.
+The Connecticut Health and Educational Facilities Authority (CHEFA) operates two annual grant programs to strengthen the capacity of nonprofits serving Connecticut communities.
+Funding priorities include out-of-school time programs for K-8 students, museums and historical sites, parenting supports and family-strengthening services, and workforce stabilization in long-term care and senior living sectors.
+The John M. Biancamano Client Grant Program is specifically for current CHEFA bond or loan obligors, while the Nonprofit Grant Program is open to a broader range of Connecticut-based nonprofits.
+Grants are awarded for a one-year period and are designed to address key community needs.

 Atom